Singapore may be a really small city but there are thousand and one things you can do here. This includes kayaking and canoeing at Marina Bay waters.

 Suit Up with Your PFD

 Before heading out into the waters, you would need to attend a safety briefing.
-You will also be told where are the dangerous zones which you will have to avoid.
+You will also be told where are the danger zones which you will have to avoid.

 Once the briefing is over, you would have to put on a PDF (or Personal floating device).
 And you got to make sure that the PDF is secured tightly around you.
 Safety comes first.